napari/napari/docs/naps/4-async-slicing.md

 do too much in order not to block the main thread.

-The second, `_get_slice`, takes the slice request and generates a response using layer-type specific logic that defines what slicing means for an image layer compared to a points layer.
+The second, `_get_slice`, takes the slice request and generates a response using layer-type specific logic.
-The method is abstract to prevent it from using any layer state directly and instead can only use the state in the slice request.
+The method is static to prevent it from using any layer state directly and instead can only use the state in the slice request.
-As this method is static
 This allows us to execute this method on another thread without worrying about mutations to the layer that might occur on the main thread.

-The main consumer of the a layer slice response is the corresponding vispy layer.
+The main consumer of a layer slice response is the corresponding vispy layer.
 We require that a vispy layer type implement `_set_slice` to handle how it consumes the slice output.